firebolt-db/godocs/docs/sql_reference/data-types.md

 Any other character following a backslash is taken literally (e.g., write two backslashes `\\` to include one backslash character).
 The byte sequences you create must be valid UTF-8.
 For historic reasons, if you set the setting `standard_conforming_strings` to `false`, regular string literals will also recognize backslash escape sequences.

+## Binary

+### BYTEA

+Represents variable size binary data.
+A binary string is a sequence of bytes - unlike TEXT, there is no character set.
+The BYTEA data type is nullable.
+For more information, see BYTEA data type.